Love Wrecked: Plot

-Jennifer Taylor is a huge fan of Jason Masters, a world-famous rock star, but her efforts to meet him are constantly thwarted by her nemesis, Alexis.
-Hoping for another chance to meet Jason, Jennifer takes a job at his favorite Caribbean resort, joined by her best friend Ryan.
+Jenny Taylor is a huge fan of Jason Masters, a world-famous rock star, but her efforts to meet him are constantly thwarted by her nemesis, Alexis Minetti.
+Hoping for another chance to meet Jason, Jenny takes a job at his favorite Caribbean resort, joined by her best friend Ryan.

-Jennifer sneaks aboard a party vessel Jason is on, and when he is washed overboard, she jumps in to save him.
+Jenny sneaks aboard a party vessel Jason is on, and when he is washed overboard, she jumps in to save him.
 Though the pair find themselves marooned in a secluded cove of a seemingly deserted island, she soon discovers that they have landed a short distance from the resort.
-Jennifer does not let on to Jason that they are not stranded so she can get him to fall in love with her.
+Jenny does not let on to Jason that they are not stranded so she can get him to fall in love with her.

-Jennifer is secretly helped by Ryan, who drives out to her location to provide her with supplies.
-When Alexis discovers Jennifer's ruse by following Ryan, she also pretends to be marooned with them.
-While Ryan has been helping, he has also decided to act on his long-standing crush on Jennifer, seeking advice on asking her out.
+Jenny is secretly helped by Ryan, who drives out to her location to provide her with supplies.
+When Alexis discovers Jenny's ruse by following Ryan, she also pretends to be marooned with them.
+While Ryan has been helping, he has also decided to act on his long-standing crush on Jenny, seeking advice on asking her out.

-Ryan completely transforms himself, yet when Jennifer sees him, all she talks about is Jason.
+Ryan completely transforms himself, yet when Jenny sees him, all she talks about is Jason.
 He confesses he cannot stop thinking about her and kisses her, but when she protests that they are friends, he tells her that he is going home and drives off.

-Jennifer feels bad and after learning that the coast guard has called off the search for them and seeing mourning fans around the world, she tells Jason the truth about not being stranded.
+Jenny feels bad and after learning that the coast guard has called off the search for them and seeing mourning fans around the world, she tells Jason the truth about not being stranded.
 He becomes upset at both her and Alexis, promises to sue them both, and leaves them behind as he hitches a ride back to the resort.

-When Ryan hears that a storm is going to hit the side of the island where Jennifer is, he drives out to save her.
+When Ryan hears that a storm is going to hit the side of the island where Jenny is, he drives out to save her.
 As the storm builds, she gets stuck in the car he had abandoned to look for her.
 Ryan returns just in time to save her as the car is about to slide over a muddy embankment.
-When he takes Jennifer into a cave and lights a fire to keep her warm, she realizes that he is the one that cares for her the most.
+When he takes Jenny into a cave and lights a fire to keep her warm, she realizes that he is the one that cares for her the most.

-After the storm passes, Jenny and Ryan return to the resort, where Jason and his manager tell Jennifer that they need her help to maintain the "stranded" story at a press conference.
-Ryan proclaims his love for her before he is thrown out the door by Jason's bodyguard.
+After the storm passes, Jenny and Ryan return to the resort, where Jason and his manager Brent Hernandez tell Jenny that they need her help to maintain the "stranded" story at a press conference.
+Ryan proclaims his love for her before he is thrown out the door by Brent.

-At the press conference, Jennifer tells everyone that her boyfriend is Ryan and that Alexis is Jason's fiancée, then walks off with Ryan.
+At the press conference, Jenny tells everyone that her boyfriend is Ryan and that Alexis is Jason's fiancée, then walks off with Ryan.
 Some time later, while performing on stage in Winnipeg, Jason unhappily dedicates a song to his wife, Alexis, who is standing at his side.